aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 :align: left
 ```

+After running the above commands, complete the following steps from the installer:
-Agree to license terms and confirm the default location for install.
+1) Agree to license terms and confirm the default location for install.

 (primers-miniforge_setup2_macOS)=
 ```{image} ../images/primers/miniforge_setup2_macOS.png